copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-Cut corners - Idioms by The Free Dictionary Do something in the easiest or least expensive way; also, act illegally For example, Cutting corners in production led to a definite loss in product quality, or If the accountant cuts corners the auditors are sure to find out This term alludes to rounding a corner as closely as possible in order to shorten the distance traversed and or save time
+Cutting corners - Idioms by The Free Dictionary cut corners Do something in the easiest or least expensive way; also, act illegally For example, Cutting corners in production led to a definite loss in product quality, or If the accountant cuts corners the auditors are sure to find out

 Cutting Corners: Definition, Meaning, and Examples ‘Cut corners’ is an idiom used in American English that refers to taking shortcuts or taking the easy way out of something It’s essentially what seems to be the quickest or cheapest way to accomplish something